CDrummond/bliss-analyser/README.md

 # Building

-This application can be built in 3 variants:
+This application can be built in 4 variants:

-1. Using command-line `ffmpeg` to decode files
+1. Using command-line `ffmpeg` to decode files.
-2. Using `libavcodec`, etc, to decode files
+2. Using `libavcodec`, etc, to decode files.
 3. Using `libavcodec`, etc, to decode files, but statically linked to `libavcodec`, etc.
+24. Using `symphonia` to decode files.

-Using `libavcodec` is about 70% faster, but might have issues with library, versioning, etc.
+`libavcodec` is the fastest (about 70% faster than `ffmpeg` commandline, and about 3 times faster than `symphonia`), but might have issues with library, versioning, etc., unless these libraries are statically linked in.

-Using `libavcodec` statically linked my reduce supported file formats.
+`libavcodec` statically linked may reduce supported file formats.

-Using `ffmpeg` whilst slower produces a more portable application.
+`ffmpeg` whilst slower then `libavcodec` produces a more portable application.

+`symphonia` also produced a more ortable application, but is *much* slower to decode files, and does not produce identical analysis results.
+Therefore, it is not advisable to mix files nalysed with `ffmpeg` (any varaint) and `sympnonia`.

 ## Build for 'ffmpeg' command-line usage